 Slaves lived on large plantations where they provided free labor while working in the cotton, tobacco and rice fields.
 Men, women and children worked from sunup to sundown with no pay.
 The slave masters were often cruel and treated the slaves as if they were not human beings.
 Family members were sold and separated.
 Slaves were not allowed to read or write, to speak their native languages or practice any of their African customs.
 Those caught disobeying, were either mutilated, beaten, sold or killed.
-The slave master outlawed the playing of the drum which was a primary instrument for West African people in communication, celebration, praise and rites of passage activities or events.
+The slave master outlawed the playing of the drum, which was a primary instrument for West African people in communication, celebration, praise and rites of passage activities or events.
 In Africa, the drum could send messages from one village to another.
 The slaves, in turn, shifted the outlawed drum patterns and rhythms to their voices, hands and feet, allowing them to maintain many musical traditions of their homeland and tribes.
 These early song forms would later become the source of American popular music.

 The Civil Rights Movement

-The African-American Civil Rights

-Movement refers to a set of noted

-events and reform movements in the

-United States aimed at abolishing racial

-discrimination against African Americans

-between 1954 to 1968, particularly in the
+The African-American Civil Rights Movement refers to a period of noted events and reform movements in the United States aimed at abolishing racial discrimination against African Americans between 1954 to 1968, particularly in the South.

-South.

-For years, the church had been the center of black communities.
-Many familiar spirituals were used as "Freedom Songs" by protesters who sang them "as is" or wrote new lyrics to further emphasize the political message of their protest.
-For instance, "We Shall Overcome," derived from a spiritual known either as "I'll Overcome Some Day" or "I'll Be All Right.
+For years, the church was the center of African American communities, so it was natural that protestors adapted familiar church spirituals into "Freedom Songs."
+Protestors sang spirituals "as is" or wrote new lyrics to further emphasize the political message of their protest.
+For instance, "We Shall Overcome" is derived from a spiritual known as both "I'll Overcome Some Day" or "I'll Be All Right."

 While spirituals originated as a means of communication among slaves, the civil rights movement adopted many spirituals as anthems for the purpose of communicating a message of social justice.
 These songs inspired courage in the face of danger and bound separate groups of protesters into a unified movement with a common purpose and language.

-Spirituals As a Tool Of Non Violence Non-violence is a moral philosophy that rejects the use of violence in efforts to attain social or political change, and instead embraces other means such as disobedience or the power of persuasion.
+Spirituals As a Tool Of Non-Violence

+Non-violence is a moral philosophy that rejects the use of violence in efforts to attain social or political change, and instead embraces other means such as disobedience or the power of persuasion.
 The term nonviolence has come to cover a range of techniques used for trying to achieve social change without the use of violence, as well as the underlying political and philosophical reasoning for the use of these techniques.